formwork-build/sanity-template-formwork/README.md

 1. Click Code > Open with Github Desktop.
 2. Once you've downloaded the repo, open it up in VS Code.
 3. You should see two terminal screens start up (assuming you have [Restore Terminals](https://marketplace.visualstudio.com/items?itemName=EthanSK.restore-terminals) installed).
-They will both fail, so you can ctrl+c on both.
+They will both fail.
-4. In the Next directory run `vercel env pull .env` to grab your environment variables.
+4. In the Next directory run `vercel link && vercel env pull .env` to grab your environment variables.
 5. In your root directory window run `yarn && yarn dev`.
 6. In your sanity directory window run `yarn && yarn dev`.
 7. You should now have the project up and running.